ngxx-fus/ngxx-fus/README.md

 <details>
 <summary>
 Are you a Human Resource department employee?
+(Click to see details.)
 </summary>

 [Here](https://drive.google.com/drive/folders/14cW4-Gt1y7T0G9KDhr4ZR614RIMPlJSN?usp=sharing) is my CV.
 Could you take a minute to review it?
 I'm looking for an internship program.